Amazon’s Auto-Generated Variations Under Listings

-Amazon has been making some interesting changes to their platform.
-First, the controversial, yet unsurprising, change to their A9 Algorithm, and now we’ve seen auto-generated variations being created.
+Amazon has been making some exciting changes to its platform.
+First is a controversial yet unsurprising change to their A9 Algorithm.
+And now, Amazon created auto-generated variations.

-While this feature seems to be relatively new and there hasn’t been any formal introduction, Katharine Johnson, Account Manager at Envision Horizons, took a deep-dive to get a better understanding.
+Katharine Johnson, Account Manager at Envision Horizons, took a deep dive to get a better understanding.

-“I did a quick deep-dive to see where exactly the feature could be found and it seems the only category where it can be found is under Automative and Accessories,” Katharine explained.
+“I did a quick deep-dive to see where exactly the feature could be found.
+It seems the only category where it can be found is in Automative and Accessories,” Katharine explained.

-This is primarily interesting because as Amazon is monitoring KPIs to test how this may improve conversion rates, profitability, clicks, etc. the feature won’t be found in any category that has heavy variation listings.
+This is primarily interesting because Amazon monitors KPIs to test how this may improve conversion rates, profitability, clicks, etc. Categories with heavy variation listings won’t have Amazon’s Auto-Generated Variations feature.

 For example, in “Clothing, Shoes, & Jewelry,” you may find the same shirt in 10 different colors.
 Similarly, in “Beauty & Personal Care,” you can find the same brand of foundation in 10 different shades.

 “What I’d really like to know is if and when we can manage the variations ourselves.
-Also, these variations don’t appear on Sponsored Advertisements, so we don’t have to worry about ad spend.
-Ultimately, this gives us much more room to toggle with best-selling variations to see how they impact our clicks and conversion rates. ” Katharine said.
+Also, these variations don’t appear on Sponsored Advertisements, so we don’t have to worry about ad spending.
+Ultimately, this gives us much more room to toggle with best-selling variations.”
+Katharine said.

 This is an interesting feature as they were just under-fire for allegedly putting consumers second as they self-promoted their own products in their A9 Algorithm change.
 However now, they enabled a way to offer a positive user experience before consumers even entered the page.
 While at the end of the day this could be another play at profitability, I believe the new auto-generated variations will increase clicks, page views, and sessions ultimately benefiting the brands and consumers as well.